Lower Austria & Burgenland

 Vienna is packed with imperial history; at the same time it has exciting contemporary museums, lively eating and nightlife scenes, and many quiet corners to explore.
-City of Music Vienna is one the most musical cities in the world.
-This is partly due to the vast number of great composers and musicians who were born here or lived and worked here.
+Imperial Architecture Few cities can boast the imperial grandeur of Vienna, once the centre of the powerful Habsburg monarchy.

 Salzburg & Salzburgerland

 One of Austria’s smallest provinces, Salzburgerland is proof that size really doesn’t matter.
 Well, not when you have Mozart, Maria von Trapp and the 600-year legacy of the prince-archbishops behind you.
 This is the land that grabbed the world spotlight and shouted ‘visit Austria!’ with Julie Andrews skipping joyously down the mountainsides.

 Salzburg is storybook Austria.
 Standing beside the fast-flowing Salzach River, your gaze is raised inch by inch to the Altstadt's mosaic of graceful domes and spires, the formidable clifftop fortress and the mountains beyond.
 It’s a view that never palls.
 It’s a backdrop that once did the lordly prince-archbishops and home-grown genius Mozart proud.